REPUTATIONAL RISK

 LIQUIDITY RISK

-The Bank determines the needs for risk management of affiliates and ensures that required studies and reports with the scale appropriate for the structure, complexity level, size and risks are effectively managed in coordination with risk management units/functions in affiliates.
-Necessary work is carried out with affiliates in accordance with market conditions and legal regulations to align risk management policies, rules, procedures and risk limits with the Bank.
-Risks associated with affiliates, risk management results and other risk management activities are monitored.
-The Bank’s risk management oversees and evaluates the risk management activities carried out at affiliates, and supports them with the methodology needed in this respect.
+The Bank closely monitors the risk management activities carried out in subsidiaries from an integrated risk management perspective, in conformity with international best practice standards in risk management and in a manner appropriate to each subsidiary’s specific risks, activities, and regulations.
+In order to identify the needs related to subsidiaries’ risk management practices and to ensure that necessary activities and reporting are managed effectively in proportion to each subsidiary’s structure, level of complexity, size, and risks, the Bank coordinates the relevant risk management units/departments.
+Necessary work is carried out with subsidiaries within the framework of market conditions and regulatory requirements to align risk management policies, rules, procedures, and risk limits with those of the Bank.
+Risks related to subsidiaries, risk measurement results, and other risk management activities are monitored.
+The Bank’s risk management oversees and evaluates the risk management activities carried out at subsidiaries, and supports them with the methodology needed in this respect.
 Consolidated perspective is also applied as and when appropriate.